Joonie86/MAMBA_v2.2.2/readme.txt

 'Mamba' is the payload version of Cobra code (developed by Cobra Team) CFW for Iris Manager with some limitations.

+Originally created by @Estwald, and ported by many ps3 scene developers.

+Special thanks to Estwald, Habib, Evilnat, rancid-0 and many devs that are anonymous

 Following CFW is supported